 As companies move toward implementing smart contracts, the need for technical audits becomes increasingly essential.
 Having a third-party auditor check your contracts for vulnerabilities can prevent your company from suffering from a hacking attack.

 What are Smart Contracts?

 A smart contract is a script that automatically carries out a contract’s provisions.
-Smart contracts are self-executing, meaning that once the system verifies the meeting of pre-determined conditions, the contract will automatically execute.
+In addition, smart contracts are self-executing, meaning the contract will automatically execute once the system verifies pre-determined conditions.
 This eliminates the need for intermediaries such as lawyers and escrow agents.

 Smart contracts run on a blockchain, a distributed database maintained by a network of computers.
 This ensures the contract’s faithful execution without any external interference.